-- 5.1.1.
+5.1.1.
 Complete Proposals may be mailed to the below address or emailed to Procurement@clackamas.us.
 The subject line of the email must identify the RFP title.
 Proposers are encouraged to contact Procurement to confirm receipt of the Proposal.
-If the Proposal is mailed, an original copy and 4copies must be included.
-The Proposal (hardcopy or email) must be received by the Closing date and time indicated in Section 1 of the RFP. - 5.1.2.
+If the Proposal is mailed, an original copy and an electronic copy (on compact disk or jump drive) must be included.
+The Proposal (hardcopy or email) must be received by the Closing Date and time indicated in Section 1 of the RFP.

+5.1.2.
 Mailing address including Hand Delivery, UPS and FEDEX:

-Clackamas County Procurement Division Clackamas County Public Services Building 2051 Kaen Road, 4th Floor Oregon City, OR 97045
+Clackamas County Procurement Division Clackamas County Public Services Building 2051 Kaen Road Oregon City, OR 97045

-- 5.1.3.
-County reserves the right to solicit additional information or Proposal clarification from the vendors, or any one vendor, should the County deem such information necessary. - 5.1.4.
-Proposals may not exceed a total of 75 pages (single sided), inclusive of all exhibits, attachments, or other information.
+5.1.3.
+County reserves the right to solicit additional information or Proposal clarification from the vendors, or any one vendor, should the County deem such information necessary.